AvneeshSarwate/SkipStep/readme.txt

 - optimize as much as possible
 -------
 TODO:
+- LANdini for coordinated stepping
 - save/Load of main grid (coded but no ui or teting)
-- create separate chuck thread/file for controlling timing
-- custom scale definer
+- custom scale definer (partially done)
 - slider for tempo control
 - comparison view - have one grid under another, bottom grid is same as current playing grid and uneditable, editable grid goes on top